 The CAPLA experience is about constantly being engaged.
 It's about learning new skills, both tangible and intangible, digital and hands-on.
 It's also about being surrounded by mentors who inspire your efforts.

 I am from Shijiazhuang City in Hebei, China, and enjoy creating conceptual sketches by hand.
 I also love to watch comedies and talk shows.
 Currently I am the president of the CAPLA International Students Club.
+I graduated from the BS in Sustainable Built Environments in May 2020 and now am in the MS Urban Planning program.
 What I like best about CAPLA is the accessibility to faculty and staff who are ready to provide help when you need it.
 My biggest challenges as an international student have been the language and cultural barriers.
 From a career perspective, I've held two summer internships in China, the first in urban planning and the second in architectural design.
 My advice to students is that it's okay to be straightforward if you have questions or concerns.
 As an international student, try not to be too quiet during class discussion, as getting involved is significant for the learning process.

 For me the CAPLA experience is about thinking as an individual, which is especially important when studying abroad.